 The late Katherine Briggs, the renowned folklorist, made an earnest and scholarly attempt to categorise and describe faeries and published her research in a book entitled A Dictionary of Fairies.
 But in the words of Jeremy Harte, another folklorist, all such attempts to study fairies in the way that one would study wildlife, for example, are basically doomed to failure, the reason being that faeries are elusive and fickle by nature.
 Faeries cannot be pinned down or studied.
 Many modern books and websites on faeries give the impression of an exclusive insight into the realm of the fey.
 Like many sources that deal with paranormal issues, some have drawn information from unreliable sources.
 In addition to that, these self-styled experts tend to add ideas of their own, which often are fanciful, ill informed, or based on wish-fulfilment.

-New Age ideas, for example, take a fairly optimistic some would say a naive approach and believe that humans can actually work with faeries to save the planet.
+New Age ideas, for example, take a fairly optimistic approach and believe that humans can actually work with faeries to save the planet.
 As to whether the Fey share that view, is of course, another matter.
 Tolkien probably would have disagreed, pointing out that: Faerie is a perilous land; in it are pitfalls for the unwary and dungeons for the overbold.
 Nonetheless, what is often described nowadays as the Faery Faith continues to evolve to meet the needs of the modern world.
 One such example is Faery Wicca, which is an invented form of Wicca that places an emphasis on the Fey but has no connection to the Faery Faith as known in traditional Gaelic culture.
 As to the etymology of the word faerie, the term remains shrouded in mystery, although various attempts have been made to explain its origin.
 A widely accepted view, however, is that the word faery is probably derived from the Latin term fata meaning fate, which also relates to the Fates of Greek and Roman mythology; the three sisters who spun the thread of life and determined the fate of all human life.

 A similar sounding word in Archaic English was fays, which meant enchanted or bewitched.
 In Middle English the term faerie was certainly used and seems to have come from Old French.
 The French word is also associated with fate, or enchantment, and was related to a type of experience rather than a class of being.
 At its most basic meaning, it was believed that one's fate could be determined through enchantment.
 For example, imagine you are in a lonely forest late at night; a forest you know very well.
 Suddenly, for some inexplicable reason, you realise that you have lost your way.
 The chances are you will feel some fear and disorientation.
 If you are so inclined, you might take the view that an invisible force is leading you astray.
 In other words, that you are being pixie-led.
 In earlier times people felt very much at the mercy of unexplained forces; probably more than most people do today, although climate change and pollution are providing us with different reasons to feel threatened.
 To understand traditional fairy belief, therefore, we need to imagine a society very different from our own.